"WHAT DO YOU MEAN THEY'RE NOT JEWISH?"

 - Isaac is the father of Jacob.
 (Genesis 27:22)

 - Jacob is the father of twelve sons including Judah.
 (Genesis 35:22-23)

 It is impossible for Abraham, Isaac, or Jacob to be descendants of Judah.
 They can't be from Judah.
 They are his ancestors.

 The sons of Judah were Er, Onan, Shelah, Perez, and Zerah (Genesis 46:12).
 Judah's sons, grandsons, great-grandsons, etc., these are "Jews" in the most literal sense of the word.
 As a descendant of Judah Jesus (Yeshua) is a Jew (Matthew 1:1-2) and is thus Jewish.

 In the sense of "Judaism"—the Jewish faith of Judaism—in that sense, yes, Abraham, Isaac, and Jacob are completely Jewish.

-We often invest a word with meaning, with a conclusion that we reached in our walk with G-d or in the study of the Word.
+We often invest a word with meaning, with a previously formed conclusion.
 Unfortunately, we often don't revisit those conclusions and challenge them.
 We just package up a word with a particular meaning, stick it on the shelf and admire it.
 We might bring it out from time to time and use it but do we ever challenge and test the conclusions, the assumptions, and the meaning that we have invested in the word?
 Are those conclusions accurate?
 Are the assumptions correct?

 We should be like the Bereans and test everything against the Word of G-d!